pgjdbc/r2dbc-postgresql/README.md

 ## Listen/Notify

-Listen and Notify provide a simple form of signal or inter-process communication mechanism for processes accessing the same Postgres database.
+Listen and Notify provide a simple form of signal or inter-process communication mechanism for processes accessing the same PostgreSQL database.
 For Listen/Notify, two actors are involved: The sender (notify) and the receiver (listen).
 The following example uses two connections to illustrate how they work together: